 Other sensitive info

-On the other hand, imagine that you need to send business documents, personal family photos, and images, or other sensitive material.
+Only to find that he’s captured the latest Game of Thrones episode (who cares?).
+On the other hand, imagine that you need to send business documents, personal family photos and images, or other sensitive material.

-So, in light of facts we’ve just gone over, let’s take a closer look at the five best cloud storage services for encryption.
+Would you want to run the risk of that data being intercepted purely because of impatience?
+The quick and smart answer here is no. So, in light of the facts we’ve just gone over, let’s take a closer look at the five best cloud storage services for encryption.

 A Canadian Dropbox competitor, Sync.com offers the highest level of private encryption and has a fantastic attitude towards privacy.